 At some stage after leaving Feltham James moved to Andover to work as a house painter.
 His parents were both dead by 1909, so possibly there was no reason for him to return to Battersea.
 In 1916 he was conscripted, and he joined the Labour Corps of the Devonshire Regiment, who

 cooked, cleaned, carried and cared for the soldiers on the front line and behind the lines.
-They built roads and railways, carried the wounded and buried the dead (The Western Front Association).
+They built roads and railways, carried the wounded and buried the dead2.

-The men in the Corps were those who were not A1 fit.
-To be A1 they needed to be able to march, to see to shoot, to hear well and to stand active service conditions.
-After a month of home training James was sent to France for the duration of the war, only being finally discharged in March 1919.
+The men in the Corps were those who were not “A1” fit.
+To be “A1” they needed to be able to march, to see clearly enough to shoot, to hear well and to stand active service conditions.
+After a month of home training James was sent to France for the duration of the war, only being discharged in March 1919.
 On his return, severely damaged by his military service, he was declared 30% disabled.
-His condition is recorded both as neurasthenia—shell shock—and a “disordered action of the heart”—stress syndrome.
+His condition is recorded both as “neurasthenia” and a “disordered action of the heart”—shell shock and stress syndrome respectively.
 He was awarded a pension of eight shillings and three pence, and, like many of the men ruined by war, he was sent back to an ordinary civilian life.

-In 1939 James is still working as a painter and living in Andover at 88 South Street, lodging with Albert and Phoebe Shrimpton.
-He died unmarried in 1952 aged 64.
+In 1939 James was still working as a painter and living in Andover at 88 South Street, lodging with Albert and Phoebe Shrimpton.
+He died unmarried in 1952 aged sixty-four.
 Perhaps James would always have lived what sounds like a lonely life, with no family of his own, or even as part of his wider family.
-I cannot help wondering what his life would have been like if he had just received a caution—like the other two boys—and had then been returned to his family.
+I cannot help wondering what his life would have been like if he had just received a caution, like the other two boys, and had then been returned to his family.

 THE OTHER TWO